An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: Introduction

 In many different contexts, problems can have very sparse solutions (i.e., solutions with many zero components).
 Hence, developing methods that allow to quickly identify the set of zero components in the optimal solution is getting crucial to guarantee relevant savings in terms of CPU time.
 In our problem, estimating the set of zero components in the optimal solution, or in a stationary point when the objective function is non-convex, coincides with estimating the set of \textit{active} (or binding) inequality constraints.
 This set of active constraints is often referred to as \textit{active set} and the so called \textit{active-set methods} are characterized by computing, at each iteration, an estimate of the binding constraints which is iteratively updated.
 Usually, only a single active constraint is added to or deleted from the estimated active set at each iteration (see, e.g.,~\cite{nocedal:2006} and references therein).
 However, when dealing with simple constraints, more sophisticated active-set methods can be used, which can add to or delete from the current estimated active set more than one constraint at each iteration, and eventually find the active set in a finite number of steps if certain conditions hold.
-In particular, several active-set algorithms (see, e.g.,~\cite{bertsekas:1982, bras:2017, cristofari:2017, diserafino:2017, hager:2006, hager:2016b, hager:2016a} and references therein) are based on the idea of combining an ``identification'' step (i.e., a step used to identify the variables that are active at the solution), with a minimization step in a reduced space (i.e., a minimization step performed in the space obtained by keeping the estimated active variables fixed).
+In particular, several active-set algorithms are based on the idea of combining an ``identification'' step (to identify the active constraints) with a minimization step in a reduced space (see, e.g.,~\cite{bertsekas:1982,birgin2002large,bras:2017,cristofari:2017,diserafino:2017,facchinei1998accurate,facchinei1998active,hager:2006,hager:2016a,hager:2016b,more1989algorithms} and references therein).

+Here, we propose an active-set algorithmic framework for solving problem~\eqref{simplex_prob}, where $f(x)$ is a possibly non-convex objective function.
+Hereinafter, we call \textit{active variables} those variables that are equal to zero at a stationary point.
+Indeed, those variables correspond to the active constraints when the feasible set is the unit simplex.